 The State Supreme Courts in Washington and Arkansas have ruled that individuals must be informed of their right to refuse a search, while Colorado has gone further to make this rule state law.
 Various places have attempted to pass similar legislation as well.

 People living under these legal protections are no longer unintentionally ignorant of the law when asked to be searched, but too often their behavior of consent does not necessarily change.
 It’s not just a change of law that’s needed for people to exercise their rights properly, but a culture change as well.
 Everyday individuals need to understand and protect their rights, instead of waiving them away unnecessarily.

 Our culture should reflect the language of the Fourth Amendment, where people have—and exercise—the right to be secure in their persons, houses, papers, and effects.
 The first step to accomplish this change in Utah is to ensure people are made aware of their ability to refuse consent, as other states have done.
 Hopefully, social progress will soon follow.

 Molly is a policy analyst with Libertas Institute, supporting the organization's research and advocacy efforts.
-She majored in both political science and communications, and founded and served as president for club chapters for Young Americans for Liberty and Students for Sensible Drug Policy.
+She majored in both political science and communication studies, and founded and served as president for club chapters of Young Americans for Liberty and Students for Sensible Drug Policy.